darleg/ANN/oop/FNN/README.md

    * Overfitting: Prone to overfitting if not regularized properly.
    * Lack of Memory: Cannot handle sequential data efficiently, unlike recurrent neural networks (RNNs).
-* Disadvantages
-  * Scalability: FNNs can become computationally expensive with large inputs and complex tasks.
-  * Overfitting: They can overfit the training data if not regularized properly.
-  * Lack of Memory: Unlike recurrent neural networks (RNNs), FNNs do not have memory of previous inputs, making them unsuitable for tasks involving sequential data.